Gratzi/pegg-cordova/README.md

 # Plugin Submodules
 We're using git submodules to preserve local checkouts of our modules.
 To add a new plugin to the project, use:

-    git submodule add <repo> vendor/<phonegap-plugin-name>
+    git submodule add <repo> vendor/<cordova-plugin-name>

-and then add a line to the `configure` script to instruct phonegap to use the plugin.
+and then add a line to the `configure` script to instruct cordova to use the plugin.